pippinbarr/cart253-2020/modules/04/loops.md

 Here we draw each segment at an x position of `caterpillar.x + i * caterpillar.segmentSpacing`.
 That is the __starting__ x position (`caterpillar.x`) plus the number of the current segment being drawn (`i`) multiplied by the spacing of the segments (`caterpillar.segmentSpacing`).

 When `i` is `0` for the first segment, we don't add any spacing.
 When `i` is `1` for the second segment, we add one spacing unit.
-When `i` is `2` for the third segment, we add two space units, and so on.
+When `i` is `2` for the third segment, we add two spacing units, and so on.

 Whether you __want__ to go to this kind of level of efficiency is up to you.
 Again, you'll see it in the wild, so it's worth understanding.